DataDog/the-monitor/rds-aurora/how_to_collect_aurora_metrics.md

 ## Conclusion

-In this post we have walked through how to use CloudWatch to collect and visualize Aurora metrics, and how to generate alerts when these metrics go out of bounds.
+In this post we have walked through how to use CloudWatch to collect and visualize standard Aurora metrics, and how to generate alerts when these metrics go out of bounds.
 We've also shown you how to collect more detailed metrics from the database engine itself using MySQL-compatible tools, whether on an ad hoc or continuous basis.

 In [the next and final part][part-3] of this series, we'll show you how you can set up Datadog to collect, visualize, and set alerts on metrics from both RDS and Aurora's database engine.